 - When will the value be delivered?

-Your value proposition should be relatively short, 2-3 short sentences maximum.
+Your value proposition should be relatively short—two or three short sentences, maximum.
 Every word should improve clarity or make your main selling point more compelling, otherwise it needs to be cut.

 3. Focus on benefits, not hype

 How many “World’s Best Coffee” signs would you see in store windows walking down just one busy New York City street?
 Dozens.
-Each sign would make it a little more difficult to believe the previous.
+Each sign you encounter would make it a little more difficult to believe the previous one.

 Hype, which can come in the form of superlatives (“best”) and exaggerations (“world’s best”), can be dangerous that way.
 Instead, focus on distinct benefits and the concrete value your product delivers.